SLPC 25097 09/16 (exp. 09/18)

 This dental insurance does not provide coverage for pediatric oral health services that satisfies the requirements for “minimum essential coverage” as defined by The Patient Protection and Affordable Care Act (“PPACA”).

-Insurance products are underwritten by Union Security Insurance Company (USIC) (Kansas City, MO) under Policy Form Series GP-90, GP-12/GC-12 and administered by Sun Life Assurance Company of Canada (SLOC) (Wellesley Hills, MA) in all states except New York.
-Prepaid dental products are provided by USIC under Form Series BDC-GDSA, PDC and are administered by SLOC, and are provided by prepaid dental companies, affiliated with SLOC, under Form Series BDC-GDSA, UDC-CA-GA06-UDC, UDC-CA-GA06-89, FB-NJ-0281, UDC-09-GDSA-TX, PDC in certain states except New York.
-Prepaid dental companies are Denticare of Alabama, Inc., United Dental Care of Arizona, Inc., UDC Dental California, Inc., United Dental Care of Colorado, Inc., Union Security DentalCare of Georgia, Inc., United Dental Care of Missouri, Inc., Union Security DentalCare of New Jersey, Inc., United Dental Care of New Mexico, Inc., UDC Ohio, Inc., United Dental Care of Texas, Inc., and United Dental Care of Utah, Inc. In New York, insurance products are underwritten by Union Security Life Insurance Company of New York (Fayetteville, NY) under Policy Form Series GP-12 Den PFP NY/GC-12 Den CFP NY and administered by Sun Life and Health Insurance Company (U.S.) (SLHIC) (Lansing, MI).
-In New York, prepaid dental products are provided by Union Security Life Insurance Company of New York (Fayetteville, NY) under Form Series BDC-GDSA-NY and administered by SLHIC.
+Group insurance policies are underwritten by Sun Life Assurance Company of Canada (SLOC) (Wellesley Hills, MA) in all states, except New York, under Policy Form Series 15-GP-01.
+Prepaid dental products are provided and administered by SLOC under Form Series BDC-GDSA, PDC, and are provided by prepaid dental companies, affiliated with SLOC, under Form Series BDC-GDSA, UDC-CA-GA06-UDC, UDC-CA-GA06-89, FB-NJ-0281, UDC-09-GDSA-TX, PDC in certain states except New York.
+Prepaid dental companies are Denticare of Alabama, Inc., United Dental Care of Arizona, Inc., UDC Dental California, Inc., United Dental Care of Colorado, Inc., Union Security DentalCare of Georgia, Inc., United Dental Care of Missouri, Inc., Union Security DentalCare of New Jersey, Inc., United Dental Care of New Mexico, Inc., UDC Ohio, Inc., United Dental Care of Texas, Inc., and United Dental Care of Utah, Inc. In New York, group insurance policies are underwritten by Sun Life and Health Insurance Company (U.S.) (SLHIC) (Lansing, MI) under Policy Form Series 15-GP-01 and prepaid dental products are provided and administered by SLHIC under Form Series BDC-GDSA-NY.
 Product offerings may not be available in all states and may vary depending on state laws and regulations.